arghyadutta/basic-plot/README.md

-A short jupyter notebook showing code for decent plots
+A jupyter notebook with a simple code for getting decent plots